FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 The EEZ Tire Real Time TPMS provides real-time monitoring, advanced features, and excellent performance.
 It can monitor up to 26 tires and gauge pressure up to 210 psi.
 Both monitor and TPMS sensors can be charged by a USB cable connected to the cigarette lighter.

-Number of Sensors: Sensors for up to 26 tires
+Number of sensors: Sensors for up to 26 tires

-Programmable Modes:
+Programmable modes:

 • Offers pre-set programmable mode